rebwang/web102_prework/README.md

 ## Notes

-Describe any challenges encountered while building the app.
+I didn't face many challenges while building the app.
+The tasks were somewhat challenging but enjoyable, offering plenty of opportunities to learn new things.

 ## License